inexorgame-obsolete/wiki-mirror/How-To-Contribute-Code.md

 Experiments are allowed and encouraged.
 But: Don't be upset if your idea is getting rejected.
 If a feature is not a core functionality or controversial, better develop it as a plugin.

-### Create documentation

-Creating documentation is an essential part of the software development process.
-Please have a look [here to learn more about documentation](Documentation).

-If you create a new feature or make a non-trivial change, it has to be documented in the [Changelog](https://github.com/inexor-game/code/blob/master/changelog.md).

-### Develop modular, clean and document your work

-* No spaghetti code
-* No code duplication
-* No overengineering
-* Refactor your work
-* Use comments
-* Other Stuff (e.g. Sauerbraten Uniques) [here](Coding Standards)

-### Merging Pull Requests

-    git checkout master
-    git pull origin master
-    git checkout <<featurebranch>>
-    git rebase master
-    git checkout master
-    git merge <<featurebranch>>